 7. Small kitchen?
 Choose island bar seating

+Even if you are squeezed for space you can still fit in a small kitchen island with seating.
 A raised breakfast bar will elevate your kitchen island design, literally, and provide a separate surface for serving drinks, away from the clutter of cooking and prepping.
 This is the Calatrava Island from Wren Kitchens.

 8. Make legroom for all with kitchen island stools

 Legroom can be an issue with kitchen island seating, not least when small children kick and scuff the rear panel as they clamber onto a stool.
 This generous kitchen island with seating for four solves the problem nicely and provides a spacious elevated dining area for all the family.